Umihara Kawase: Gameplay

 The game world of Umihara Kawase is constructed from a set of interconnected levels known as fields.
 Each field connects to one or more fields deeper within the game via doors.

 Fields are enclosed areas containing a number of static and moving platforms, ladders, spikes, enemy sea-life and one or more exit doors.
 The doors are often positioned in hard to reach places and it is the player's goal to plan a safe route to one.
 Each exit door in a field takes the player to a different field, and the goal is to find a safe route through the fields and arrive at a final exit door (at which point the credits scroll and the game is over).
 Each of the Umihara Kawase games contains multiple routes through the fields and multiple final exits.
-Using shortcuts and optimised door routes can allow the game to be completed within minutes in the hands of a skilled player; however, enjoyment of the game typically lies not in merely making it to the first or easiest final exit door, but in exploring the game's many routes and mastering the challenging rope physics.
+Using shortcuts and optimised door routes can allow the game to be completed within minutes in the hands of a skilled player.
+Enjoyment of the game typically lies not in merely making it to the first or easiest final exit door, but in exploring the game's many routes and mastering the challenging rope physics.

 The Umihara Kawase games have simple controls.
 The eponymous player character is able to run, jump, climb onto ledges, climb ladders and, crucially, throw her fishing line.
 When thrown, the fishing line will hook onto nearly all surfaces within the games.
 When the line is firmly hooked onto a surface or an enemy fish the line is able to take her weight.
-From here Umihara is able to swing between platforms, lower herself down to other ledges and swing herself up to higher ledges.
+From here Kawase is able to swing between platforms, lower herself down to other ledges and swing herself up to higher ledges.
 Due to the flexible nature of her line she can also catapult herself great distances by stretching the line to breaking point.
-The line can also be used to stun fish and reel them in, and once reeled in Umihara will store them in her rucksack and score points in doing so.
+The line can also be used to stun fish and reel them in, and once reeled in Kawase will store them in her rucksack and score points in doing so.

 While the controls are simple and responsive, an uncompromising physics model means that graceful control of the game's swinging techniques will not come immediately.
 Out of this, though, comes great scope for advanced techniques through full utilization of the physics.
 Perfect execution of techniques such as the one- and two-step rocket jump are required both in later fields and for those who intend to improve their field completion times.

-The games contain 1ups in the shape of Umihara's pink rucksack but no other collectibles are present.
+The games contain 1ups in the shape of Kawase's pink rucksack but no other collectibles are present.